harupong/miscellaneous-translations/a-hackers-guide-to-git.md

 [b87713687ecaa7a873eeb3b83952ebf95afdd853] docs(misc/index): add header; general links
 ~~~~

-Git will checkout a commit and ask you to test whether it’s broken or not.
-If the commit is broken, run `git bisect bad`, otherwise if it’s fine, run `git bisect good`.
-After a few goes of this, Git will be able to pinpoint at which commit the breaking change was first introduced.
+Git will then checkout a commit and ask you to test whether it’s broken or not.
+If the commit is broken, run `git bisect bad`.
+If the commit is fine, run `git bisect good`.
+After doing this a few times, Git will be able to pinpoint the commit which first introduced the breaking change.

 ~~~~ {.no-highlight}
 $ git bisect bad